toaderflorin/eksia/_posts/2017-07-02-isolation-levels.markdown

 Then there is the problem of phantom reads.
 So far, all the locking was done on the row level, to prevent issues with updates on data items.
 But let’s consider another scenario: a transaction doesn’t change existing items in a table, but instead inserts new items.
 Other long running transactions might query this table multiple times during their execution and get different collections.

 The serializable isolation solves this problem in a similar way to the previous isolation level.
-When reading data, it also places a lock on it — the difference is that instead of placing data on a row, it places a lock on a range.
+When reading data, it also places a lock on it—the difference is that instead of placing data on a row, it places a lock on a range.

 This range is based on the query - for example: